 - No meaningful way to sample

-Sampling a graph is not straightforward, especially if you are interested in critical behavior that only appears when a certain threshold of connections is reached.
+Sampling a graph is not straightforward, especially if one is interested in critical behavior that only appears when a certain threshold of connections is reached.

 The resulting analytics are applied to the entire data set in the cluster.
 Algorithms developed on smaller data sets may not scale appropriately to the full data set, requiring redevelopment.